 Wine Tasting Around McMinnville

 Pinot noir is king in McMinnville thanks to Eyrie cofounders David and Diana Lett, who planted the first pinot vines in the valley.
-Their son, winemaker Jason Lett, continues the legacy with intense reds plus lighter options such as Chasselas Doré, made from a Swiss grape and best served chilled.
+Their son, winemaker Jason Lett, continues the legacy at Eyrie Vineyards with intense reds plus lighter options such as Chasselas Doré, made from a Swiss grape and best served chilled.

-Inside a renovated barn, a family friendly brewery serves up live music and craft beers such as crisp Haystack Gold (an American blonde ale) and creamy Grain Station Stout.
+Inside a renovated barn, the family-friendly Grain Station Brew Works serves up live music and craft beers such as crisp Haystack Gold (an American blonde ale) and creamy Grain Station Stout.

-Pair a glass of floral pinot or sparkling blanc de blancs with a cheese plate in this inviting tasting room and wine shop.
+Pair a glass of floral pinot or sparkling blanc de blancs with a cheese plate in R. Stuart & Co.
+Wine Bar's inviting tasting room and wine shop.

 Overlooking rolling rows of organic vineyards, this family Youngberg Hill winery and inn produces wines—the robust, ruby-red 2019 Natasha Block Pinot Noir, say—that epitomize the McMinnville viticultural area’s earthy, dark fruit flavors.